Introduction to CSRF?

 - Do not allow browsers to remember the password.

-- While you are working in an application and logged into it, avoid browsing.
+- While you are working on an application and logged into it, avoid browsing.

 The most common implementation to stop Cross-site Request Forgery (CSRF) is to use a token that is related to a selected user and may be found as a hidden form in each state, dynamic form present on the online application.

-1. This token, referred to as a CSRF Token, works as follows:
+1. This token, referred to as a CSRF Token

 - The client requests an HTML page that has a form.